 Search Results for: PDF

-Welcome back to Business English Pod for today’s lesson on English for logistics and supply chain management.
-Today we’re going to look at the manufacturing side of the supply chain.
+Welcome back to Business English Pod for today’s lesson on videoconferences and presenting online.
+Today, we’re going to look at how to wrap up your presentation and transition to the Q&A.

 Listening Questions